MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/purpose-of-validation-and-traceability.md

   - Installation testing, for example, testing that the environments are correctly installed
   - Operational testing, for example, testing that the right users have the right accesses
 - Summary Qualification Report
-- Platform/Operational Manual, Training Material
+- Platform or Operational Manual, Training Material

 ## Application validations